squeaky2137/ApplicationBot/README.md

 ● Try out  the `/applymessage` command in a channel to send the apply message (You must have the 'Administrator' permissions in the server).
 ● You can use the `/reloadconfig` command to reload the configuration file without restarting the bot.

+## Support

+Join the [Code Red Support](https://discord.gg/8V6Qt7TDMA) server if you have any questions or need any help with this bot.

 ## Contribution

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 Please make sure to include detailed instructions on how to test your changes.